-- 1. That the Committee considers the revised draft Climate Change Challenge Plan Appendix A. - 2.
-That the Committee notes the feedback (Appendix B) received through the recent consultation undertaken from the 24th March to the 12th May 2021. - 3.
-That the Committee notes the ongoing engagement being undertaken as part of the work around Project Zero. - 4.
-That the Committee notes the new Welsh Public Sector net zero reporting guide issued by Welsh Government on the 24th May 2021 as described in the body of this report.
+- 1. That Cabinet considers the revised draft Climate Change Challenge Plan (Appendix A). - 2.
+That Cabinet considers the feedback (Appendix B) received through the recent consultation undertaken from the 24th March to the 12th May 2021. - 3.
+That Cabinet considers the comments and recommendations of the Environment and Regeneration Scrutiny Committee (Appendix C) and the Corporate Performance and Resources Scrutiny Committee (Appendix D) which considered the revised draft Plan in June 2021. - 4.
+That Cabinet considers the ongoing engagement being undertaken as part of the work around Project Zero. - 5.
+That Cabinet considers the new Welsh Public Sector net zero reporting guide issued on the 24th May 2021 and detailed later in this report. - 6.
+That, subject to recommendations one to five above, Cabinet approves the Climate Change Challenge Plan and refers this report to Council at its meeting in July for endorsement.